-LG G2 allegedly shown off in leaked images with possible rear-mounted volume controlsAlex Wagner - Deputy Managing Editor, News Desk
+LG G2 allegedly shown off in leaked images with possible rear-mounted volume controlsAlex Wagner - Editorial Director of News and Content

 After showing off glimpses of itself in a few different leaks earlier this year, the LG G2 may finally have been revealed tonight in a set of leaked images that appear to be from a promotional video.
 Posted by @evleaks, who claims to have received them from a tipster, the shots show the front of a thin device that appears to have an LG logo at the bottom of its face, just like the phone in the first G2 leak.